 This app observes the

 /shared folder of a device and uploads files, written into

-/shared folder, to a user specified Google GCS account.
+/shared folder, to a user-specified Google GCS account.
 In terms of hardware requirements, you can simply use a Raspberry Pi connected to the platform.
 The Raspberry Pi needs a working Wi-Fi connection, so you can control it remotely using the platform.
-The app tries to connect to a Google Storage by default.
+The app tries to connect to Google Storage by default.
 If the sender fails to send the data for any reason, a new attempt is made every 30 seconds.

 AWS S3 Sender